-Shoshannah Greene is a Haida artist living in Vancouver, BC.
+Shoshannah Greene is a Haida artist from British Columbia.
 Shoshannah is a two-time Emerging Artist Scholarship recipient and has received a Bill McLennan Masterpiece Study Program Travel grant to attend the Field Museum in Chicago, Illinois and a Microgrant to support research at the Canadian Museum of History in Gatineau, Quebec.

-For her 2020 Scholarship award, Shoshannah worked with mentor artist Cori Savard with a focus on Haida visual arts methods, and created her Scholarship artwork A Quiet Moment, which was exhibited in the exhibition Indigeneity Rising: Celebrating Our People, Our Stories, and Our Traditions at the Museum of Vancouver in 2021.
+For her 2020 Scholarship award, Shoshannah worked with mentor artist Cori Savard and created her Scholarship artwork A Quiet Moment, which was exhibited in the exhibition Indigeneity Rising: Celebrating Our People, Our Stories, and Our Traditions at the Museum of Vancouver in 2021.

 A Quiet Moment (detail)